 The accelerated bachelor’s/master’s program allows undergraduate students to pursue a bachelor’s degree and a master’s degree in a shorter time than pursuing both degrees separately.
 Qualified students may take approved graduate engineering courses (500 level or greater) as part of the requirements for the bachelor's degree.
-Upon admission to the graduate program, two such courses that were used to fulfill bachelor's degree requirements are also counted towards the requirements of the master's degree.
+Upon admission to the graduate program, two such courses that were used to fulfill bachelor's degree requirements are also counted towards the requirements of the master's degree (a grade of B or better is required to count a graduate course taken as undergraduate towards a graduate degree) .
 By reducing the number of remaining courses for the master's degree, many students are able to complete the master's degree in a reduced number of semesters.

 The master's degree may be in the same subject as the bachelor's degree or in another discipline within the School of Engineering, but in the latter case the courses to be double-counted must be approved by the chair/director of both programs.